ZeIRoIL/BakeSchoolAdmin/README.md

 ## Deploy
 To build the programme, you need to host Docker locally.
-The image is located in the repository.
+You sould push the official MongoDb Image.
+`docker pull mongo`
 Load the image into your own Docker and run it.

 In this image there must be a MongoDb with a database "LearnBakeDb" with two collections:
 "CategoryCollection"